-Cinema Pendent encompasses a series of activities organised by l’Alternativa Professionals to support films and audiovisual projects that are still works in progress.
-Held as part of the Barcelona Independent Film Festival, l'Alternativa, it makes the most of the festival as a powerful platform for giving a voice to independent filmmaking.
+Cinema Pendent encompasses a series of activities run by l’Alternativa Professionals to boost the development of independently produced films and audiovisual projects.
+Held as part of the Barcelona Independent Film Festival, l'Alternativa, it makes the most of the festival as a powerful platform for giving a voice to bold, original projects and works endeavours to increase the opportunities for creation, production and distribution in the independent filmmaking industry.

-The 8th edition of Mentoring Projects will be held at the Barcelona Centre for Contemporary Culture (CCCB) between 16 and 22 November 2020.
+Cinema Pendent 2021 will be held both online and onsite at the Barcelona Centre for Contemporary Culture (CCCB) between 15 and 28 November 2021.

 Supported by Catalan Films & TV